Skip to main content

 Tongariro Alpine Crossing: Trial by Storm

-The Tongariro Alpine Crossing was supposed to be the crown jewel of our trip, and it certainly lived up to that—but not in the way we’d imagined.
-We started early, laced up and ready for a brisk but clear hike.
-The forecast had called for only a slight chance of rain.
-Piece of cake, right?
+The Tongariro Alpine Crossing was meant to be the crown jewel of our trip, and it certainly delivered- just not in the way we’d envisioned.
+We set out early, laced up and ready for a brisk, clear hike, with the forecast calling for only a slight chance of rain.
+But on the day of the hike, Mother Nature had other plans.

 The trail became a test of grit.
 Climbing steep volcanic ridges with the wind nearly knocking us off balance, I could feel the raw power of the terrain around us.
 The Emerald Lakes glimmered faintly through the fog, their colors dulled but no less surreal.
 At one point, we passed a steaming vent, the heat a welcome contrast to the biting cold.
 It was as if the mountain itself was alive, challenging us to push forward.

 By the time we reached the descent, the winds had eased, and the rain softened into a mist.
 We were soaked, exhausted, and exhilarated.
-Michelle turned to me and said, “This wasn’t what I pictured, but I wouldn’t trade it for anything.”
-Neither would I.
+Michelle turned to me and said, “This wasn’t what I envisioned, definitely not Instagram-worthy”.
+Tongariro hadn’t given us what we wanted but it gave us something unforgettable.

 From Middle-earth to Māori Legends